jessica-mitchell/docs_benchmarks/README.md

 ### Version Management

-We maintain all benchmark versions to provide a historical record of NEST's performance evolution.
+We maintain all benchmark versions (starting with v3.8) to provide a historical record of NEST's performance evolution.
 Each version gets its own dedicated page, ensuring that previous results remain accessible while new results are prominently featured.

 ## Repository Structure